Watch The Hedge Funds

 "A little know news outlet in Washington called The Capitol Forum said the company was courting political controversy by hiking prices for defense components."

-Ms. Fortado goes on: "The reports triggered a battle among some of the biggest names in the hedge fund industry."
-And, the stock price plummeted.
+"The reports triggered a battle among some of the biggest names in the hedge fund industry."

 Mr. Lo suggests that analysts and investors need to keep an eye on the hedge fund industry for an evolutionary reason.
-Investing paradigm's, like, for example, the efficient markets model, work as long as the environment of the economy and the financial markets is maintained.
+Investing paradigms like, for example, the efficient markets model work as long as the environment of the economy and the financial markets is maintained.

 However, the environment does change, often because of changes in governmental policies or regulations.
 Observing what sensitive, sophisticated, leading-edge participants are doing can help one discover these changes.
 Mr. Lo suggests that one needs to build a new heuristic, a new story, around the changes that are taking place that can picture what is happening and what the new environment might look like.